AcubeSAT/ci-tool-recipes/dev-container/README.md

 1. Run `devcontainer up --workspace-folder .` in the terminal in the project root directory.
 1. To get into the container's shell, run `devcontainer exec --workspace-folder . /bin/bash`.

 Everything should be ready to go from there.
+Follow the build instructions & run the in the container.